 Almonds are in.
 And guess what?
 They’re good for you.

 Almonds are easy to incorporate into your everyday routine.
-Eat them as a snack (raw or dry roasted), or use blanched almond flour in your baked goods to reap the numerous benefits of this incredible superfood.
+Eat them as a snack (raw or dry roasted), or use blanched almond flour (not almond meal) in your baked goods to reap the numerous benefits of this incredible superfood.
 Almonds are high in fiber, vitamins, minerals and fat.
 Yes, that’s fat.
 However, almonds are high in good fats –that is the heart healthy monounsaturated fats that are found in olive oil.

 And almonds seem to have become the new darling of the media.
 Touted in newspaper articles and books, their benefits are highlighted here, there and everywhere.
 Below are just a few of the books that suggest eating almonds as beneficial to your health.